nonplayer/hammercrawl/hc_rules_smith.md

 **X with Circles:** (aka the "Threat" symbol - Red only) - Counts as a regular X, plus *increases* by 1 the number of Difficulty Dice in all subsequent Divining Pools while in this Dungeon.
 We recommend a limit of four Difficulty dice, but hey, it's your murder fantasy, so do what you will.

+### Describe the Exploration

+Since this is a role-playing game, the description of the exploration in-game is pretty crucial.
+Use the contents of your map and the results of the Divining Roll to inform the description that you then give to the players.

+When describing the new node's environs, do so with a hefty helping of vagueness.
+Give basic descriptions without exact measurements.
+Describe things "in passing" or otherwise cursory descriptions.
+If they want extended details and more specific measurements, they need to spend more time searching!

+### Apply the Mechanics of Exploration

+Exploration has a few resource mechanics applied to it as well.
+When you've finished describing the new locale, before handling any encounters, resolve the following:

+**Time:** Exploration always takes at least 1 turn of time, possibly more with bad Divining Pool results.
+The party's Timekeeper should mark off a minimum of 1 turn from all light sources and other ongoing time-tracked effects.

+### Handle Any Encounters

+After Rolling the pool, Describing the exploration, and then Applying the basic mechanics, it's time to resolve any Encounters that may have been rolled!

+#### Backtracking Encounters

+Each time the party moves back through a room they've already visited, there is a cumulative 1 in 10 chance that the room has repopulated with enemies and stuff.
+If that chance occurs, roll a new encounter as normal.
+Nowhere is truly safe!

 ### Back to the Role-Playing

 With the results of the Divining Dice resolved, it's time to get back to the role-playing.
 Introduce the room and its challenges as normal.
 Let the party explore, fight, etc. Describe what happens, and move on with play!